Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 The most sensitive part of our body is our lips.

 Some sources suggest that they may be hundreds of times more sensitive than our fingertips, due to the presence of over a million nerve endings and the lack of a protective membrane.
-The lips are extremely sensitive due to their high concentration of tactile receptors and the large brain area that processes their sensations. -
+It is due to their high concentration of tactile receptors and the large brain area that processes their sensations. -

 When you were born, your body consisted of more bones.